 In 2007 Marina retired after 35 years of flying – she loved her job, and every year she flew.
 In the fall of 2007 she had a pain in her lower stomach and thinking it might be a ulcer, her physician ordered a CT scan.
 When the results came in there was no ulcer, but they did notice a spot on her lung.
 A biopsy followed and a week later at her physician’s office she was told she had Lung Cancer, most likely from second-hand smoke.
 Devastated, all she could think of was the job she loved had given her cancer.
 No one in her family had ever smoked.

 On February 4th 2008, she had a third of her lower right lung removed.
 Fortunately it was caught early and she did not have to have radiation or chemo.
 Following a regime of annual visits to her Oncologist every 6 months, she has been clear of cancer for 10 years -- a huge milestone in cancer survivorship!

 As a hobby, Marina started running in 1981.
 Ironically, she had never really been athletic after having Rheumatic Fever at age 7, but in 1982 she ran her first marathon.
 She continued running throughout her cancer and now also looks back on a great running career.
 She has completed over 50 sub 3 hour marathons and qualified for the Olympic Trails in 1996 and 2000.
-This May, she is planning on celebrating her 10th year being cancer free by completing her 100 marathon in Orange County, California in The OC Marathon and Half Marathon.
+This May, Marina celebrated her 10th year being cancer free by completing her 100 marathon in Orange County, California in The OC Marathon and Half Marathon.
 She hopes to give lung cancer patients, and those who love them, hope that there is life after a cancer diagnosis.
 Never give up.